guhan/zerotociso/docs/GENERALSECURITY.md

 _Security can be expensive, but is most often less costly than the absence of security._

 ## Key Concepts
-- Layering: Defense in depth, using multiple controls so if one fails the others will still work
 - Abstraction: Classify objects for efficiency
-- Data Hiding: Hide data from access
-- Security through obscurity: Intentionally hide something and hope it doesn't get found
-- Encryption: Intentionally hiding the meaning of something from intended recipients
-- Security Governance: implementation of a security solution and management method are tightly interconnected
+- Authorization to Operate (ATO): meeting all regulation so business/entity can operate
 - Business case: argument or position that defines a need to make a decision or take some sort of action
 - CISO: Chief Information Security Officer
 - CSO: Chief Security Officer (interchangeable with CISO)
+- Data Hiding: Hide data from access
 - Due Care: reasonable care is taken to protect the interests of the organization
 - Due Diligence: practicing the activities that maintain due care
+- Encryption: Intentionally hiding the meaning of something from intended recipients
+- Layering: Defense in depth, using multiple controls so if one fails the others will still work
+- Managed Detection and Response (MDR): MDR refers to a cybersecurity service that provides continuous monitoring, threat detection, incident response, and remediation for organizations.
+MDR providers use advanced tools, technologies, and expertise to detect and respond to security threats and breaches in real-time.
 - [Security Policies](/docs/SECURITYPOLICIES.md): Used to assign resopnsibilities, define roles, specify audit requirements, outline enforcement processes, indicate compliance requirements, and define acceptable risks.
 - Security Governance: collection of practices related to supporting, defining, and directing the security efforts of an organization
-- Authorization to Operate (ATO): meeting all regulation so business/entity can operate
+- Security Governance: implementation of a security solution and management method are tightly interconnected
+- Security through obscurity: Intentionally hide something and hope it doesn't get found
 - Software Composition Analysis (SCA): SCA refers to the process of analyzing software components, libraries, and dependencies used in a software application.
 It helps identify and manage third-party components, assess their security vulnerabilities, and ensure compliance with licensing requirements.